A Review of Machine Learning for Cavitation Intensity Recognition in Complex Industrial Systems: Introduction

-In the past, traditional machine learning (TML) methods served as the primary technical approach in CIR.
-These methods typically relied on manually engineered features extracted from acoustic, vibration or pressure signals by domain experts.
-These features are classified using classical algorithms such as support vector machines (SVM) \cite{cortes1995support}, decision trees (DT) \cite{quinlan1986induction}, artificial neural networks (ANN) \cite{rumelhart1986learning}, k-Nearest Neighbours (KNN) \cite{fukunaga2013introduction} and expert systems (ES) \cite{jackson1986introduction}.
-This stage of development reduced reliance on purely manual judgement, but feature construction remains time-consuming and labor-intensive and heavily dependent on expert experience.
-This leads to limited generalization capabilities across different operating conditions.
+In the past, traditional machine learning (TML) methods have served as the primary technical approach in CIR.
+These methods typically rely on manually engineered features extracted from acoustic, vibration or pressure signals by domain experts.
+The extracted features are then classified using classical algorithms such as support vector machines (SVM) \cite{cortes1995support}, decision trees (DT) \cite{quinlan1986induction}, artificial neural networks (ANN) \cite{rumelhart1986learning}, k-Nearest neighbors (KNN) \cite{fukunaga2013introduction} and expert systems (ES) \cite{jackson1986introduction}.
+This stage of development reduced reliance on purely manual judgment.
+However, the construction of features remains time-consuming and labor-intensive and heavily dependent on expert experience, which limits the generalization capability across different equipment types and operating conditions.